Welcome to my trip report on Malindo Air

 Photos of Penang Airport interior

 Quite a pleasant airport to be in, just like Johor Airport that I visited earlier.
-The airport may be small, but its easy and fast to get from the land-side to the air-side.
+The airport may be small, but it is easy and fast to get from the land-side to the air-side.
 Free wifi is also available and unlike KUL, there is no time limit for the usage.
 KUL's wifi is only 3 hours free per day.

 ATR72-500 and -600 in action!